ethamb/Osprey/README.md

 4. It will also be cached if you click 'Continue anyway' or 'Add hostname to allowlist' on a blocked site.
 5. As long as a URL is cached, no new network requests will be made for it.

 The only data the APIs receive is the stripped-down URL, your user agent, and your IP address.
 Use a reputable VPN or proxy service if you're concerned about IP-related privacy.
+There are also extensions that mask your user agent, if you're so inclined.

+As for why Osprey needs to check complete URLs instead of just the domain, many phishing attacks use legitimate companies to host their phishing campaigns, such as Jotform.
+If Osprey only checked a website's domain name, it wouldn't detect those threats.

 ## Installation